What Does DOT Mean in Trucking?

 Here is what DOT means in trucking:

-- Truckers are required to have a valid Commercial Driver's License (CDL) issued by their state of residence in order to drive a commercial motor vehicle lawfully within the country.
+• Truckers are required to have a valid Commercial Driver's License (CDL) issued by their state of residence to drive a commercial motor vehicle lawfully within the country.